 |All Other Cattle||Head||$102.00||$33.00|

 |Lambs and Yearlings||All Sheep Less than 2 Years Old||Head||$33.00||$7.00|

 Additional information for livestock producers is available in our fact sheet, Coronavirus Food Assistance Program for Livestock Producers.
-This fact sheet is also available in Spanish.
+This fact sheet is also available in Spanish and Puerto Rican Spanish.

 Additional CFAP Information